Tech leaders condemn Trump's immigrant ban

 Others in the tech community quickly came to the defense of immigration, including leaders like Facebook's Mark Zuckerberg and Twitter (TWTR, Tech30) and Square CEO Jack Dorsey.

-Zuckerberg posted on Facebook (FB, Tech30) Friday to respond.
+Zuckerberg posted on Facebook (FB, Tech30) Friday.
 He touched on the importance of immigration in his own life's story, citing his wife, Priscilla Chan.

 Related: Startup visa alternative will launch in July